ibexa/documentation-developer/docs/guide/limitations.md

 ### WorkflowStageLimitation

-A Limitation to specify if the User can edit content in a specific workflow stage.
+Limits the User's access to Content in a specific workflow stage.

 |                 |                                                                                                |
 |-----------------|------------------------------------------------------------------------------------------------|